quoctuan-spk/Sudoku/README.md

 # sudoku
-Hi there,
-In the post, I wil to show you how to train basic model to solving sudoku,
+In this article I will show you how to train the identification of digits to solve sudoku.